Quantum Kernels and Support Vector Machines

 import matplotlib.pyplot as plt

-# We import seaborn to make nice plots.
+# Import Seaborn to make nice plots

 try: